Central Party School

-The Central Party School is a higher education institution that trains Chinese Communist Party (CCP) cadres.
-It is located in Haidian, Beijing, close to Summer Palace and Old Summer Palace.
+The Party School of the Central Committee of the Communist Party of China, commonly referred to as the Central Party School, is a higher education institution that trains Chinese Communist Party (CCP) cadres.
+It is located in Haidian, Beijing, close to the Summer Palace and the Old Summer Palace.

-The current president is Chen Xi, a former member of the CCP Politburo.
+The current president is Cai Qi, the fifth-ranking member of the CCP Politburo Standing Committee.

 History

 The school was established as the CCP Central Committee's Marx School of Communism (中共中央马克思共产主义学校 (中共中央馬克思共產主義學校, Zhōnggòng Zhōngyāng Mǎkèsī Gòngchǎnzhǔyì Xuéxiào)) in Ruijin, Jiangxi, in 1933.
-It folded when the Chinese Red Army left on the Long March and was revived once the CCP leadership had arrived and settled in Shaanxi, northwest China, in the winter of 1936.
+It ceased operations when the Chinese Red Army left on the Long March and was revived once the CCP leadership had arrived and settled in Shaanxi, northwest China, in the winter of 1936.
 It was then renamed the Central Party School.
 The school was suspended in 1947 when the CCP retreated from Yan'an.
 It was re-opened in 1948 in a village in Pingshan County, Hebei, before being moved to Beijing after the CCP captured the city in 1949.

 In 1955, the school was re-organized so that it came directly under the jurisdiction of the CCP Central Committee.
-The school was abolished in 1966 during the Cultural Revolution, before being restored in March 1977.
+The school ceased to operate during the Cultural Revolution, before being restored in March 1977.

 In 2008, a group of researchers at the school issued a blueprint for political reform, including freedom of the press.
 In November 2013, Liu Yunshan announced that the Central Party School would begin a training program on "General Secretary Xi Jinping's series of important remarks."
 Within a year, 2,300 cadres had completed the program.
 The program was part of the effort to begin formalizing Xi Jinping Thought.

-The school is now officially referred to as the Central Party School of the Communist Party of China.

 The National Academy of Governance was merged into the Central Party School in March 2018 as part of the deepening the reform of the Party and state institutions.
 The name of the academy was retained by the Central Party School as a one institution with two names arrangement.

 The Central Party School provided US$40 million to build and operate the Mwalimu Julius Nyerere Leadership School, which opened in February 2022 in Tanzania.
 The school was jointly established with the support of the six ruling parties of Tanzania, South Africa, Mozambique, Angola, Namibia, and Zimbabwe.